By Shari Imbo, Marketing & Communications

 Interactions between seniors and young people can dispel age-related stereotypes and foster greater empathy between generations.
 Young people often learn to see older adults as complex individuals rather than simply “in need of care,” which can change how they approach relationships with seniors in general.
 Similarly, seniors may come to view younger people as respectful, capable, and kind-hearted rather than dismissing them as “too modern” or “disinterested in the past.”
 By encouraging these relationships, both age groups develop greater understanding and compassion for one another, building an inclusive community that respects the value of all ages

 At The Selfhelp Home we are dedicated to engaging with our residents in a myriad of ways, including the enhancement of the lives of our residents with intergenerational interactions.
-To learn more about us, please visit us online or contact us directly.
+To learn more about us – and our volunteer opportunities, please visit us online or contact us directly.

 Online: SelfHelpHome.org